limansky/limansky_me/drafts/2017-01-21-generating-sql-requests-with-shapeless.md

 LabelledGeneric$$anon$1@1b09215f
 ```

-I stripped result type for readability.
-What is important here is that the
+I rewrote result type in infix form and removed package names for readability.
-`Repr` type is not just `String :: Int :: HNil`, but, each type element contains
+What is important here is that the `Repr` type is not just `String :: Int :: HNil`,
-additional type level information.
+but each type element contains additional type level information.

 If we check the shapeless sources, we find that `FieldType` is just an type alias: